Skip to Content

 Your puppy may develop a few things if you don't socialize with him at the right age.

-• If a puppy isn't introduced to socialization, it becomes hard to handle, and you would find it difficult to groom him even.
+- If a puppy isn’t introduced to socialization, it becomes hard to handle, and you would find it difficult to groom him.
 These puppies find brushing, teeth cleaning, and nail-clipping as torturing devices.

-• Under-socialized puppies become unadventurous, they find life outside their comfort zone frightening, and they become scared of adventures.
+- Under-socialized puppies become unadventurous; they find life outside their comfort zone frightening and scared of adventures.

-• If a puppy is not exposed to dogs of different sizes and breeds at an early age, he becomes anxious and uneasy around other dogs.
+- If a puppy is not exposed to dogs of different sizes and breeds early, he becomes anxious and uneasy around other dogs.

 How to Socialize Your Puppy Before Vaccination?